movebit/move/language/move-analyzer/design.md

 ### `ItemOrAccessHandler`.

-The `ItemOrAccessHandler` is a consumer to consume the information create by `Project`.
+The trait `ItemOrAccessHandler` is a consumer to consume the information create by `Project`.

 ~~~